Nissan Qashqai review - MPG, CO2 and Running Costs

 Fuel economy and CO2 emissions are respectable across the Qashqai range thanks to the arrival of a lineup of new, more efficient engines in 2019.

-The most efficient in the range is the 1.5-litre diesel in seven-speed DCT guise: combined economy of 52.1 to 53.7mpg is strong, while CO2 emissions of 106 to 112g/km are low for a car of this type.
-Opt for the manual model and this figure drops to 100 to 110g/km, but fuel economy takes a very slight hit (51.4 to 53.3mpg).
-In each case, the smallest wheel option is the most efficient.
+The most efficient in the range is the 1.5-litre diesel in seven-speed DCT guise: combined economy of 53.3mpg is strong, while CO2 emissions of 138g/km is competitive for a car of this type.
+Opting for the manual model delivers very little difference in these figures, although there is a slight drop in overall efficiency.
+Bear in mind that, in each case, the smallest wheel option returns the best economy.

-The more powerful diesel option is most efficient in its two-wheel drive configuration – 49.7 to 50.1mpg and 127g/km of CO2 are respectable.
-This engine is the only option for those who require four-wheel drive, but here economy and emissions are worse: the manual model returns up to 46.7mpg on average and emits 138g/km of CO2, while the Xtronic CVT auto brings these figures to 41.2mpg and 154g/km.
+The more powerful diesel option is most efficient in its two-wheel drive configuration – 51.4mpg and 145g/km of CO2 are respectable.
+This engine is the only option for those who require four-wheel drive, but here economy and emissions are worse: the manual model returns up to 47.9mpg on average and emits 145g/km of CO2, while the Xtronic CVT auto brings these figures to 42.2mpg and 173g/km.

 Petrol models are a great choice for those planning on covering fewer miles.
-The least powerful version of the 1.3-litre DIG-T engine is available exclusively with a manual gearbox returns up to 41.4mpg on average, with CO2 emissions of 121 to 130g/km depending on wheel size.
-The more powerful DIG-T 160 boasts identical emissions figures, but its fuel consumption is slightly higher at up to 41.5mpg on the combined cycle.
-When the car is fitted with the seven-speed auto, emissions increase by 1g/km and economy to 40.8mpg on average.
+The least powerful version of the 1.3-litre DIG-T engine is available exclusively with a manual gearbox and returns up to 41.5mpg on average, with CO2 emissions of 153g/km.
+The more powerful DIG-T 160 boasts identical fuel economy and emissions figures.
+When the car is fitted with the seven-speed auto, emissions increase by 3g/km and economy is 40.9mpg, on the combined cycle.

 Insurance for the Qashqai ranges from group 17 for the entry 1.3-litre petrol and 1.5-litre diesel in Visia trim, up to group 20 for the 158bhp 1.6-litre DIG-T turbo petrol.